 I found her very interesting, fascinating.
 She is a great conversationalist, and she is just a lot of fun.John Warner on Elizabeth Taylor

-For her most private wedding to her 7th husband, senator John Warner on the 4th December 1976, Elizabeth Taylor’s wore a violet cashmere dress, along with a tweed and fur coat and matching turban.
-The two first met at a Washington DC dinner for Queen Elizabeth II when Warner was asked to escort Taylor.
+For her most private wedding to senator John Warner on the 4th December 1976, Elizabeth Taylor’s wore a violet cashmere dress, along with a tweed and fur coat and matching turban.
+The couple first met at a Washington DC dinner for Queen Elizabeth II when Warner was asked to escort Taylor.
 Even though they were both from different political leanings, they connected, especially over a mutual love of horses.
 They remained friendly until her death in 2011.

 Larry Fortensky (Oct 1991 – Oct 1996)